PhilKeeble/philkeeble.github.io/_posts/2020-06-14-BeginRE-Walkthrough.md

 <p align="center"><a href="/images/begin.re-9.png"><img src="/images/begin.re-9.png"></a></p>

-By right clicking on the memory pointer we can select References > See all references to see where it's called.
+By right clicking on the memory pointer we can select `References > Show References to` to see where it's called.

 <p align="center"><a href="/images/begin.re-10.png"><img src="/images/begin.re-10.png"></a></p>